 The process when arriving at camp is place the two food boxes in the cab of the truck, the dufflebag on top of them, put the large gear box on the back shelf along with the cooler, and then unroll the sleeping pad.
 Reverse that process to leave camp, even to run errands or go to the trailhead.

-In the end I decided to combine the best of both approaches with my transformer style sleeping pad which includes rails mounted on the sidebins that allows me to move the sleeping platform up or down depending on what I’m looking for in that moment.
+In the end, I decided to combine the best of both approaches with my transformer style sleeping pad which includes rails mounted on the side bins that allow me to move the sleeping platform up or down depending on what I’m looking for at that moment.

 I will say that 9 times out of 10 I am sleeping in the truck in backshelf mode.
 It is, simply put, much more comfortable.
 But every once in a while I do love the convenience of the elevated sleeping platform, especially when it comes to more covert parking lot overnighters.
 We have even used it as a couple in the elevated sleeping platform and it performs just fine.